 - This isn’t primarily about finding ways to save money and get stuff for free.
 For example, free samples would be considered new because it is still consuming resources.
 As a specific example, I couldn’t accept a toothbrush from a dentist because that is new.
 This is about reducing my dependency on money but that comes second to reducing my environmental impact.
 The reality is those two things go hand in hand though.

 - Food is not included.
 I can buy new food, but not new food accessories.
 However a good portion of my food does come from dumpster diving so a lot of my food will actually be food that was wasted.
 For anyone new to my blog who thinks this might be gross, you must watch my TEDx talk on food waste and dumpster diving.

 - Anything thrown away is fair game.
 Once it’s been tossed into a garbage can or dumpster I think it’s safe to say it is not “new” for this practice.

 - I will be practicing the art of repair.
 When something breaks I’ll fix it before thinking about seeking out a replacement used item.

 - I will be practicing a near zero waste life.
 Buying nothing new will drastically reduce my waste in itself.

 - So to sum that all up I will not buy any new stuff or possessions.
 I will buy food and a few personal hygiene items.
 I may not do a perfect job (which in the grand scheme of things is not the point anyway) but I will be fully transparent with all things that I buy both new and used.

-Buying nothing new for a year will be a year where I can rest more assured that I am living in alignment with my ethic and beliefs and causing no unnecessary harm to people, planet, and other species.
+Buying nothing new for a year will be a year where I can rest more assured that I am living in alignment with my ethics and beliefs and causing no unnecessary harm to people, planet and other species.